 Bloomberg Philanthropies and the Commonwealth Secretariat to Explore Joint Initiatives In Support of International Trade, Innovation and Sustainability

-A Multi-Year Agreement Will Harness the Experience and Resources of the Two Organisations to Cooperate on International Projects
+A Multi-Year Agreement Will Harness the Experience and Resources of the Two Organizations to Cooperate on International Projects

 London, UK – Bloomberg Philanthropies and The Commonwealth Secretariat today announced the signing of a multi-year agreement to explore a number of mutually supportive joint initiatives to aid international trade, innovation and sustainability.